in-formant/in-formant/README.md

-# InFormant - a real-time pitch and formant tracking software
+# InFormant™ - a real-time pitch and formant tracking software

 ## How to compile from source